 …And optimize accordingly!
 These are just a few ideas.
 There’s plenty of room to get creative here.

 In order to begin monitoring site speed in Analytics, you need to add one line of code to your Analytics tracking code snippet.
-You can see how to do it here.
 If you run a WordPress blog, allow me to direct your attention here.

 Reducing your page load time can range from very simple to very complicated, as there can be many variables involved, depending on how your site is setup.
 My personal favorite tool for diagnosing page speed issues is GTMetrix.